 The spinach-egg filling is flavored with Dijon mustard.
 Dijon mustard provides a peppery, robust flavor that gives these mini quiches (and any Easter meal) a little extra kick.
 I love that French's Dijon mustard is made with 100% Canadian mustard seeds and Chardonnay wine.
 Yum!

-There also are onion, garlic, sour cream, lemon and dill that make the filling a delicious taste experience.
+There is also onion, garlic, sour cream, lemon and dill that make the filling a delicious taste experience.

-You can serve the mini quiches hot – straight from the oven – or even at room temperature.
-Just keep in mind, once covered or refrigerated phyllo dough will soften.
-But it turns crispy again when reheated (in the oven, not microwave).
+You can serve the mini quiches hot - straight from the oven - or even at room temperature.
+Just keep in mind, once covered or refrigerated, phyllo dough will soften.
+Fear not - it turns crispy again when reheated (in the oven, not microwave).

 If you are definitely having a ham for Easter, check out French's Dijon Maple Glaze recipe.
 This easy glaze is one tasty way to change up your Easter ham (or pork tenderloins, chicken breasts and more).